gabehug/gabehug.github.io/README.md

-##Welcome to my website!
+# Welcome to my website!

-This is a continuing project developing my personal website.
+This is a project developing my personal website.
 This website was designed entirely with basic HTML and CSS.
 I hope to add Javascript elements as well as a few more pages over time.

-Please click on the link below to view the website hosted on Github Pages:

-[Click here to see my Website!] (gabielhug.github.io)
+[Click here](gabielhug.github.io) to see my Website hosted on Github Pages!